philipturner/swift-colab/README.md

 %system cp -r "/content/Library/tensorflow-2.4.0/usr/include/tensorflow" "/usr/include/tensorflow"
 ```

-Top-of-tree S4TF is currently tested against TensorFlow 2.9, as shown in the [S4TF build script](https://gist.github.com/philipturner/7aa063af04277d463c14168275878511).
-Because the script does not yet run on every platform, I cannot host modern X10 binaries online.
+Top-of-tree S4TF is currently tested against TensorFlow 2.9, as shown in the [S4TF build script](https://gist.github.com/philipturner/7aa063af04277d463c14168275878511).The script does not yet run on every platform and a major [XLA bug](https://github.com/s4tf/s4tf/issues/14) exists, so I cannot host modern X10 binaries online.
 The previous command downloaded the last X10 binary that Google created, which uses TF 2.4.
 Using an outdated binary [brings some caveats](https://github.com/s4tf/s4tf/pull/16), as the raw TensorFlow bindings were recently [updated for v2.9](https://github.com/s4tf/s4tf/pull/10).
 As a rule of thumb, avoid the `_Raw` namespace.

 Now, the real action begins.
 The `TensorFlow` Swift package takes 3 minutes to compile on Google Colab, which sounds worse than it is.
 Swift-Colab 2.0 made this a one-time cost, so the package rebuilds instantaneously after restarting the runtime.
 Grab a cup of coffee or read a Medium article while it compiles, and that's the only waiting you ever need to do.
 If you accidentally close the browser tab with S4TF loaded, salvage it with `Runtime > Manage sessions`.